Kenya: Fortifying Institutional, Planning and Policy Frameworks to Manage Climate and Disaster Risk

 Component 1: A stakeholder forum was organized to collect information from government agencies, the European Union and World Bank, the private sector, civil society organizations, and academics, with the aim of updating the County Multi-Hazard Risk Profile methodology.
 This helped inform the production of more robust and technically rigorous information at the subnational level of government, as well as finalize the methodology for these risk profiles.

 Component 2: The National Emergency Response Plan was revised, two main areas were identified as essential to this revision, namely:

 - To be in tandem with the 2010 Constitution of Kenya and the 2017 National DRM policy, which emphasize the devolved nature of government services.

 - To be aligned with the 2015 Sendai National Framework for Disaster Risk Reduction

-Component 4: As a result of the grant’s technical assistance, the government has updated the “Built Environment Bill”, including adding provisions to ensure that disaster risk reduction, climate change adaptation, and water and energy efficiency are including in building codes.
-The government has also added provisions for the creation of safer housing guidelines.
+Component 4: As a result of the grant’s technical assistance, the government updated the “Built Environment Bill”, including adding provisions to ensure that disaster risk reduction, climate change adaptation, and water and energy efficiency are including in building codes.
+The government also added provisions for the creation of safer housing guidelines.

 Partnerships and Coordination

 This project was implemented by the World Bank, in partnership with key national institutions including the National Disaster Operations Center and the National Drought Management Authority.